clojurecup2014/cloujera/README.md

 0. Visit the cloujera session API `https://api.coursera.org/api/catalog.v1/sessions` and choose a course
-1. Sign up for the course and agree to honor code **manually** for the `vise890+cloujera@gmail.com` user
+1. Sign up for the course and agree to honour code **manually** for the `vise890+cloujera@gmail.com` user
 3. Find the video lecture URL (`videoLecturesURL`)
 2. Perform an http `POST http://cloujera.whatever/burglar/raid` with this